Atari is introducing a brand new console to the market - its first for many years.

 It is claimed that the console will bring a "full PC experience" to your TV - hence the adoption of the "Video Computer System" part of its name.
 It'll offer apps and access to streaming, social, web browsing, music listening and more, including services such as Netflix and Spotify.
 A game streaming service is thought to be part of the system too, to give access to full, modern PC titles.

-- Storage: 32GB eMMC, SD card slot and support for external HDD
+- Storage: 32GB eMMC and support for external HDD

 - HDCP: HDCP 2.2 compliant